coboshm/terraform_cluster_test/README.md

 ## Nice To Have

-1. Service Discovery (too know what instances we have and where to deploy) and deployment tool
+1. Add Deploy in the make and rollback (codedeploy aws)
 1. Provisioning the EC2 Image For example to (create service in order to start using `sudo service {{ item }} start` ...